sculptor-devops/docs/source/docs/commands/domains.md

 - [Templates](#templates)
 - [Delete](#delete)

-Ay domain is a web server host that have some properties like alias or SSL certificates.
+A domain is a web server host that have some properties like aliases or SSL certificates.
-The domain have a life cycle that is shown by the figure below.
-Generally you create it, you setup your parameters and condifurations, you apply those preferences and deploy to production pulling sources.
-The system take care that every step is respected and will check every state change.
+The domain have a life cycle that is shown in the figure below.
+Generally you create it, setup parameters and configurations, apply preferences and deploy to production pulling sources.
+The system takes care that every step is respected and will check every state change.

 ![domain states](/assets/img/states.png)